Rhône (department): History

 With these enlargements, the area of the department increased from 2,791 km^{2} to 3,249 km^{2} (16.4% larger).
 At the 1999 census, the original department of Rhône would have had only 1,071,288 inhabitants, which means that the population in the territories added in the last two centuries was 507,581 inhabitants in 1999.

 In 2015 the Metropolis of Lyon was administratively separated from the department of Rhône, with the competencies of an intercommunality and department.
 It functions with its own council which does not rely on cantons.
 The separation made Rhône lose 16% of its territory and 75% of its population.
 Lyon, although no longer part of the department, remains its administrative centre, since its prefect sits there.
 This makes Rhône the sole department with a prefecture that is outside its territory.
 The departmental council also did not move to Villefranche-sur-Saône, meaning that it sits outside the territory on which it has jurisdiction.
 The department and metropolis share a prefect.

 Geography

 Rivers include the Rhône and the Saône (which joins the Rhône in Lyon).
 The neighboring departments are Ain, Isère, Loire and Saône-et-Loire.

 Demographics

-Population development since 1801 (with the Lyon Metropolis):
+Population development since 1801 (including the Lyon Metropolis):

 Before the Metropolis of Lyon was separated from the department, over 75% of its population lived within Greater Lyon, which included all of the largest cities of the Rhône department, apart from Villefranche-sur-Saône.

 The most populous commune of the new department of Rhône is Villefranche-sur-Saône.
-As of 2019, there are 5 communes with more than 10,000 inhabitants:
+As of 2023, there are 5 communes with more than 10,000 inhabitants: